Efficient Information Retrieval for Sensing via Continuous Measurement: Efficient retrieval of the quantum Fisher Information

-is optimal.
-Physically, the optimal precision is rooted in the fact that a small variation of the parameter, $\theta\to\theta+\delta$, introduces sizeable change to the probability distribution associated with the projectors $\Pi_{k}^{\rm SE},k\neq 0$.
+is optimal~\cite{smerzi2,PhysRevLett.119.130504,Liu_2020}.
+Physically, the optimal precision is rooted in the fact that small variations of the parameter, $\theta=\theta_0+\delta$, introduces sizeable change to the probability distribution $P_{\theta}(\Pi_k^{\rm SE})$ associated with the projectors $\Pi_{k}^{\rm SE},k\neq 0$~\cite{smerzi2,PhysRevLett.119.130504,Liu_2020}.
+Note that such a projective measurement is generally ineffective in identifying the sign of the small variation $\delta$, as $P_{\theta_0\pm\delta}(\Pi_k^{\rm SE})$ is symmetric with respect to $\theta_0$ for small enough $\delta$~\cite{madalin}.
+Such unidentifiability can nevertheless be circumvented in practice by deliberately choosing $\theta_0$ such that it is outside (but sufficiently close to) the confidence interval of a reasonably good prior estimator~\cite{madalin}, see Appendix~\ref{app:B5} for a brief discussion.

-We emphasize that Eq.~\eqref{eq:optimal_basis} represents a correlated joint measurement of the system and the environment, thus is challenging to implement in practice.
-Nevertheless, it naturally possesses a matrix-product structure regarding the environmental DOFs, i.e., the time bins, as inherited from the global state $|\Psi (\theta, T)\rangle$.
-Remarkably, such a structure can be captured by our effective measurement $\{\Pi^{\rm DE}_{\{\sigma_n\}}\}$ enabled by the quantum decoder, cf. Eq.~\eqref{eq:MPS_meas}.
+We emphasize that Eq.~\eqref{eq:optimal_basis} represents a correlated joint measurement of the sensor and the emission field (environment), thus may be challenging to implement in practice.
+Nevertheless, it naturally possesses a matrix-product structure regarding the environmental DOFs, i.e., the time bins, as inherited from the global state $|\Psi (\theta_0, T)\rangle$.
+Remarkably, such a matrix-product structure also appears naturally in our effective measurement $\{\Pi^{\rm DE}_{\{\sigma_n\}}\}$ enabled by the quantum decoder, cf. Eq.~\eqref{eq:MPS_meas}.

 To optimize the effective measurement Eq.~\eqref{eq:MPS_meas}, we thus require the projectors $\Pi^{\rm DE}_{\{\sigma_n\}}$ to have the same structure as $\Pi^{\rm SE}_k$ concerning the environmental DOFs.
 As $\Pi^{\rm SE}_{k\neq 0}$ are essentially arbitrary, this narrows down to requiring, for a specific counting signal $\{\sigma_n^*\}$, that $\Pi^{\rm DE}_{\{\sigma_n^*\}}$ has the same structure as $\Pi^{\rm SE}_0$ concerning the environment.
 Such a condition can be satisfied by enforcing